darrahts/uavTestbed/README.md

 ## Usage

 Open the livescript `next_paper.mlx`
-Run the cells until "scratch paper below" cell
+- To do one simulation run of the real system, execute the first cells before "Simulation Loop" title
+- find "Simulation Loop" title, and execute cell to

 Discuss the following: